prometheus/jmx_exporter/docs/content/java-agent/combined-mode.md

 **Notes**

-- Due to different collection methods, HTTP Mode metrics most likely will not match OpenTelemetry metrics exactly
+-  Due to the indepenent collection methods, HTTP Mode metrics most likely  will not match OpenTelemetry Mode metrics exactly

 # Installation